-Welcome to this timeline of my adult life.
-If I were to write my entire life story it would be quite a book, and perhaps one day that might actually exist, but for now I’ve opted for a timeline to give you more than a snippet or promotional soundbite of my life; an idea of who I really am and what I’ve experienced, without going into tons of detail.
-I hope you enjoy it and find in me a comrade who might be able to inspire you to Rediscover YOU.
+Welcome to a timeline of my adult life.
+I’ve opted to give you more than a snippet or promotional soundbite of my life, rather an idea of who I really am and some of what I’ve experienced, particularly around my health, without going into tons of detail.
+I hope you enjoy it.

 1999 - Age 23

 - After a few years working in financial planning, I decide it’s not for me and become a Recruitment Consultant.